ulapkus/memory-game/README.md

 # Neopets Memory Game

-This is a memory card game inspired by www.neopets.com.
-The goal is to rescue the Neopets by clicking on as many of the different Neopets before the time runs out - without repeating any.
-Each time you click on a Neopet, they change position, making it more difficult.
+This is a memory card game inspired by famous artwork.
+The goal is click on a different painting before the time runs out - without repeating any.
+Each time you click on a painting, they change position, making it more difficult.

 Link to project: neopets-game.vercel.app